 San Miniato and its territory

-San Miniato's hillside profile from the early Middle Ages divides the Arno River Valley, dense with towns and settlements, and the uncontaminated panorama of its vast rural hinterland.
-On the map, the "hills of San Miniato" connect the Florentine area of Montespertoli and San Casciano, the Valdelsa of San Gimignano and the inland Pisan countryside to the Etruscan town of Volterra, which, on a clear day, you can see from the Colle della Rocca (Castle Hill).
+Since the early Middle Ages San Miniato's hillside divides the Arno River Valley, dense with towns and settlements, and the uncontaminated panorama of its vast rural hinterland.
+The "hills of San Miniato" connect the Florentine area of Montespertoli and San Casciano, the Valdelsa of San Gimignano and the inland Pisan countryside to the Etruscan town of Volterra.
+On a clear day (and with plenty of luch!) you can see the profile of Volterra from Colle della Rocca (Castle Hill).

-Returning back towards Serra and heading in the direction of Palaia, you come upon an interesting sight.
-Turning towards Bucciano, going up the hill and proceeding towards the Chiecina river valley, the ancient Pieve di Barbinaia can be reached.
-Mentioned in documents dating back to the year 868, its ruins later became part of an old farmhouse, now in rubble.
+Heading in the direction of Palaia, some small town are Bucciano, going up the hill and proceeding towards the Chiecina river valley, and the ancient Pieve di Barbinaia.
+Mentioned in documents dating back to the year 868, its ruins later became part of an old farmhouse now in rubble.